 Below are the steps to create a Thermometer chart in excel.

 Follow the below steps to create a thermometer chart in excel.

-Step 5: Next to Achieved column insert one more column (helper column) as Target and enter the target value as 100%.
+- Step 5: Next to the Achieved column insert one more column (helper column) as Target and enter the target value as 100%.

-Step 7: For selected data let’s insert column chart.
-Go to INSERT tab, and insert 2 D Column Chart.
+- Step 7: For selected data let’s insert column chart.
+Go to the INSERT tab, and insert 2 D Column Chart.

-Step 11: First formatting we need to do is to make the larger bar as “Secondary Axis”.
+- Step 11: The first formatting we need to do is to make the larger bar as “Secondary Axis”.